 What if getting strong could be easy?
 In a culture that tells you gain is forever associated with pain and you’re supposed to go home if you don’t go hard, that’s a pretty off-the-wall idea.

 A few years ago, strength coaches Dan John, a champion discus thrower, and Pavel Tsatsouline, a former special-forces trainer, asked that question.
-The program they created shows that it is not only possible to get strong, but it might be the best way to do it.
-People who try the program — including John himself — wind up stronger than ever.
+The strength-training program they created shows that it is not only possible to get strong, but it might be the best way to do it.
+People who try the program — including John himself — reap the benefits of strength training and wind up stronger than ever.

 “We all have this idea that it doesn’t count as exercise unless you end up a sweaty mess on the floor,” says John.